t0w0ru/mct_discord_led/README.md

   * Add Reactions
 - Copy the bots token and insert it [here](bot\discord\data\config.json "config.json")
     > _you should never share this token as it gives the holder full access over your (public) bot_
+- Also add the same ip as the ESP module will connect to.
+This is important for our HTML POST Requests to work.

 ## Node.js(https://nodejs.org/dist/v14.17.3/)
 -----------------------------------------------